IGN FI: Geodesy and metrology

-Different GNSS systems are used today to achieve accuracies within a few millimeters.
+Different GNSS systems are used today to achieve accuracy within a few millimeters.
 Thanks to these systems, the field of geodesy has encountered a revolution and provides cartographers and developers with points of reference, growing more accurate with each passing day.

 Reduced to a more local scale, metrology allows, through sub-millimetric details, the monitoring of the temporal evolution of structures or also the provision of assistance for the implementation of nuclear fusion experiments.